Ecohydraulics/hydrobayescal/docs/index.rst

 ..
 Stochastic surrogate documentation parent file.

-About
+Documentation for the Python Package for Bayesian Calibration for Hydrodynamic models 'HydroBayesCal'
 =====

-This **Python3 package** uses Bayesian active learning (**BAL**) to wrap around Gaussian process emulators (**GPE**) for constructing a surrogate of complex, deterministic numerical models.
+This **Python3 package** uses Bayesian active learning (**BAL**) to wrap around Gaussian process emulators (**GPE**) for constructing a surrogate (metamodel) of complex, deterministic numerical models.
 To enable parameter adjustments at all levels, the code requires fully open source modeling software.
 This is why we decided to taylor the code for running it with `TELEMAC <http://www.opentelemac.org/>`_.

 The surrogate model is created using Gaussian Process Regression and evaluated using Bayesian model evidence and/or relative entropy.
 The codes implement the methods proposed by `Oladyshkin et al. (2020) <https://doi.org/10.3390/e22080890>`_.